 Taking into account the diagonal form of the matrix $\mathcal{D}_{\theta}$ (Eq. (\ref{eq:dir_deformation})) the solution of Eq. (\ref{eq:bloch_th_2}) can be expressed as:

-where $\mathbf{k}_{\pi/2}$ are coordinates of low-frequency points in $k$-space for the metamaterial with the cubic unit cell, i.e. the solution of Eq. (\ref{eq:bloch_th_2}) with substitution of the unit matrix $\mathcal{D}_{\pi / 2}$ and the matrix $V_{\pi / 2}$.
+where $\mathbf{k}_{\pi/2}$ are the coordinates of low-frequency points in $k$-space for the metamaterial with the cubic unit cell, i.e. the solution of Eq. (\ref{eq:bloch_th_2}) with the substitution of the unit matrix $\mathcal{D}_{\pi / 2}$ and the matrix $V_{\pi / 2}$.

 We can also express $\mathbf{k}_{\theta}$ in terms of the $\mathbf{k}_{\theta_\perp}$ coordinates for the original interlaced wire metamaterial ($\theta_\perp$-material, Fig. \ref{fig:unitcell}(c)) and rewrite Eq. (\Ref{eq:lfp_location_0-5pi}) as: